-To upload an SDS or exemption sheet, go to the upload dangerous goods documents tool.
+To upload an SDS or exemption sheet, go to Manage dangerous goods classification.
 For more information on dangerous goods, watch these Seller University videos: Intro to Dangerous Goods and Dangerous Goods Awareness.

 |Existing listings||Dangerous goods documentation that may be required after your listing has been converted to FBA: safety data sheets and exemption sheets|